mathivhahy/SpeakGPT/README.md

 # SpeakGPT
-ChatGPT plugin to allow it to with speech
+ChatGPT plugin to allow it to respond with speech